antonfirsov/docs/2020/07-Jul/generator-samples/generator-samples.md

 "john doe", "32 Carl street", 45
 ```

 There are two additional arguments that get passed as part of the input: `CsvLoadType` and `CacheObject`.
 The former can take the value of `Startup` or `OnDemand` and specifies when the objects representing the CSV files are created.
-The latter is a `boolean` indicating if the objects need to be cached after creation.
+The latter is a `bool` indicating if the objects need to be cached after creation.

 It can be a little confusing to keep straight when exactly every phase runs.
 The generation of classes representing the shape of the CSV file happens at *compile time*, while the creation of the objects for each row of the file happens at *run time* according to the policy specified by `CsvLoadType` and `CacheObject`.